-The formula for determining school impact fees, as established by King County Council Ordinance 11621, Attachment A, requires that school districts provide "student factors based on district records of average actual student generation rates for new developments constructed over a period of not more than five years prior to the date of the fee calculation."
+The formula for determining school impact fees, as established by King County Council Ordinance 11621, requires that school districts provide "student factors based on district records of average actual student generation rates for new developments constructed over a period of not more than five years prior to the date of the fee calculation."
 The Ordinance also provides that, in the event this information is not available in the District, "data from adjacent districts, districts with similar demographics, or county-wide averages must be used."
-In years past, the District has opted to use averaging data from nearby districts, but instead chose to evaluate actual student generation data for this year's CFP and potentially for future years evaluation, depending upon continued development and enrollment forecasts.
-It is possible that some enrollment numbers are artificially low due to the pandemic and the lack of in-person schooling, however this will be an area the District will watch closely over the next year.
-The singlefamily rate is lower than expected, given knowledge of King County trends.
-However, there are not a lot of large single-family development projects in the District that would tend to drive a higher student generation.
-This could also be a reasonable explanation of why enrollment growth has slowed and even declined in recent years.
+In years past, the district has opted to use averaging data from nearby districts, but instead chose to evaluate actual student generation data for last year's CFP and has chosen to utilize the same numbers for this 2022 CFP.
+Student generation rates will be recalculated next year, as the effect of the pandemic and the inflationary market may settle out.